yash2222222222222/spinner_gamble/README.md

 # SPINNER GAMBLE

+###YES ALL OF THIS BELOW IS WRITTEN BY AI BUT THE ACTUAL CODE IS WRITTEN BY ME
+SO KINDLY APPRECIATE HAHAHA!!!

 ## 💻 Text-Based Slot Machine

 This project is a simple, command-line slot machine game built with Python. 🎰 Users can deposit virtual money, bet on a number of lines, and spin the reels to win or lose.
 The game is designed to be a fun way to demonstrate core programming concepts in a practical application.